-The MFI sector itself, represented primarily by the Cambodian Microfinance Association (CMA), also under pressure from academic and civil society criticism of the MF sector, has developed its own Compliance and Good Loan Practice guidelines.
-According to the author's conversations with several CEOs of MFIs and banks, these are also implemented in practice, at least by most members of the CMA.
-In March 2022, the Lending Guidelines of the association, which had been in place since 2016, (cf. CMA 2021) and only committed its members on a voluntary basis, were replaced by a Code of Conduct, now applicable to all MFIs (cf. CMA 2022).
+in practice, at least by most members of the CMA.
+In March 2022, the Lending Guidelines of the association, which had been in place since 2016, (cf. CMA 2021), which only committed its members on a voluntary basis, were replaced by a Code of Conduct now applicable to all MFIs (cf. CMA 2022).
 However, all interviews with bank or MFI managers revealed that black sheep certainly made the general picture darker.
 Nonetheless, exact numbers of cases where the prescribed standards are circumvented are (allegedly) not known.

-Financial inclusion is an important concern of the NBC, as explicitly emphasized in the interview with the author in February 2022.
-However, concrete measures, for example in school curricula, are less common than high-profile conferences, mostly held at provincial level, where the issue is presented to the press.
-In 2015, 59% of adults in Cambodia already had access to formal financial services, and the figure had risen to 67% by 2021 (MAP 2021: 96).
-All interlocutors from MFIs and banks in the study emphasized their special contribution to the goal of broad financial inclusion, e.g. by expanding their services through presence in the area wherever possible.
-In one case, the "service at the front door" was also justified with this goal, although this will have to be discussed (Chapter 4.4).
+Financial inclusion is an important concern of the NBC, as explicitly emphasized in the interview with the author in February 202232.
+However, concrete measures, for example in school curricula, are less common than high-profile conferences, mostly at provincial level, where the issue is rolled out for the press.
+In 2015, 59% of adults in Cambodia already had access to formal financial services33, and the figure had risen to 67% by 2021 (MAP 2021: 96).
+All interlocutors from MFIs and banks during the study emphasized their special contribution to the goal of broad financial inclusion, e.g. by expanding their services through presence in the area wherever possible.
+In one case, the "service at the front door" was also justified with this goal, although this will have to be discussed (Chapter 5.4).

 A theoretically important player in the field of agricultural finance is the Rural Development Bank of Cambodia (RDBC).
-However, the project on support for agricultural value chains, which was assisted by the ADB and others from 2008 to 2012, already clearly shows the priority of larger loans over needs-oriented support for small agricultural enterprises.
-Within the MF programme, approximately US\$6.5 million were spent on MF during the 2008 term, and only €6.3 million in 2012.
-In contrast, in the same time frame, SME support grew from around US\$6 million in 2008 to US\$48.3 million in 2012 (cf. Khiev 2013).
+However, the agricultural value chain support project supported by the ADB and others in 2008-2012 already clearly shows the priority it gives to larger loans over needs-based support for small farms.
+Within the microfinance programme, approximately US\$6.5 million were spent on microfinancing during the 2008 term, and only €6.3 million in 2012.
+In contrast, in the same time frame, SME support grew from around US\$6 million in 2008 to US\$48.3 million in 2012 (see Khiev 2013).